Jinyi-Li/design_patterns/README.md

 4. It's OK for observers to receive (sometimes, too much) redundant, unrelated information, because all update will be sent to all observers with no difference.

 ## Factory Pattern
 A factory creates products in the same super-type but different sub-types based on requirements.
+The idea is to create and return an instance for users while hiding the details of implementation!
+A user may call a static method and pass some arguments, then the factory will work to create and return that instance the user wants.

 When to use?